vnguyendon/gw-config-apis/data/bot/readme.md

 Using this specific action DoVote, we can call the relevant API and count the number of user who voted for one choice or the other.
 There are many more actions defined at the end of documentation - see 9.3 "A catalogue of actions"

-## 7. Taking a break
+## 7. Pausing between steps

 Steps can be very long arrays of content.
 We may want to show a GIF, text, an image, another text, another GIF and so on.
-To prevent overwhelming the user with content and space the display of content in time, we can use a `Break` within the Steps.
+To prevent overwhelming the user with content and space the display of content in time, we can use a `Pause` within the Steps.

 It will look as follows: